cosmos/cosmos-sdk/UPGRADING.md

 + EndBlock(context.Context) error
 ```

-In case a module requires to return `abci.ValidatorUpdate` from `EndBlock`, it can use the `HasABCIEndblock` interface instead.
+In case a module requires to return `abci.ValidatorUpdate` from `EndBlock`, it can use the `HasABCIEndBlock` interface instead.

 ```diff
 - EndBlock(sdk.Context, abci.RequestEndBlock) []abci.ValidatorUpdate